Britain may hand over robbery suspects despite lack of extradition treaty with Japan | The Japan Times

 At present, the Japanese government only has such an arrangement with the United States and South Korea.

+The move comes at a time when Japan is seeking the handover of former Nissan Motor Co.
+Chairman Carlos Ghosn, who jumped bail and fled to Lebanon while awaiting trial for alleged financial misconduct.
+Lebanon’s interim justice minister has said Lebanon does not hand citizens over to foreign authorities in principle, suggesting that it is highly unlikely that Ghosn will be sent back to Japan.

 On the night of Nov.
-20, 2015, Daniel Lee Kelly, Joe Anthony Chappell and a man age 19 at the time robbed 46 items of jewelry from a Harry Winston Inc. store in Tokyo’s Shibuya Ward, beating up a security guard and destroying showcases in the process, according to the police.
+20, 2015, Daniel Lee Kelly, Joe Anthony Chappell and a man age 19 at the time robbed 46 items of jewelry from a Harry Winston Inc. store in Tokyo’s Shibuya Ward, beating up a security guard and destroying showcases in the process, police allege.

 The three men left Japan two days after the heist.
-The Tokyo police put them on the international wanted list through the International Criminal Police Organization, or Interpol, after obtaining arrest warrants for them in October 2017.
+The Tokyo police put them on the international wanted list through Interpol after obtaining arrest warrants for them in October 2017.

 According to the sources, British authorities showed understanding for the Japanese extradition request based on the British judicial system’s basic philosophy that offenders should be tried and punished in countries and regions where the crimes were committed.